GunnarKarlsson/android-dashboard/README.md

   android-terminal/ # GUI application
 ```

-# How to Use the Dashboard
+## How to Use the Dashboard

-In the dashboard's upper left Devices widget, select a device.
+In the dashboard's upper left devices widget, select the device you want to inspect.
 This will populate the dashboard with the device's data.
+The first device in the device list is automatically selected on start.
+The device list is ordered as per `adb devices -l`.

 ## Widgets: